aksharabruno/PRETSA/README.md

 python3 runPretsa.py
 ```

-In addition, test_pretsa_star.py can test if the functionalities work as expected.
+In addition, test_pretsa_star.py contains tests to see if the functionalities work as expected.
 To run,

 ```
 python3 -m unittest test_pretsa_star.py